Victqr/projects/README.md

 __servos.ino__

 Simple servo`s system
+ - potentiometer 1 is connected to pin A1
- - potentiometer is connected to pin A0
+ - potentiometer 2 is connected to pin A2
+ - Servo 1 is connected to pin 3
+ - Servo 2 is connected to pin 4

 # Status